gethynellis/Databricks/Module 10 - Performance Monitoring.md

 **Step 4: Load a Dataset**

-Download the CSV file: You can manually download the CSV file from https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv and save it to your local machine or cloud storage that your Spark environment has access to.
+Download the CSV file: You can manually download a  CSV file from https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-white.csv and https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv and save it to your local machine .

 In A new notebook run the following